SoaringMoon/WaifuNetwork/Archive/Threads/Speech Synthesis general.md

 # 78
 >>5539
 Whoops, forgot to add requirements.txt.
-Anyone setting it up now can just do: [code]pip install -r requirements.txt[/code]
+Anyone setting it up now can just do: ```cpp pip install -r requirements.txt```

 >>5541
 I could output subtitles too long to a csv file or something.
 Long audio clips need to be manually split up anyway.
 It seems the offending line is the opening with all the formatting code.
-You should be able to filter the events it clips to only character dialogue with [code]--style "Chobits Dialogue"[/code] But there may be still rare cases where English subtitles go over the 255 character limit.
+You should be able to filter the events it clips to only character dialogue with ```cpp
+--style "Chobits Dialogue"``` But there may be still rare cases where English subtitles go over the 255 character limit.
 I'll start with scrubbing the formatting tags so openings can be clipped too.

 Also it might be useful to keep the raw audio clips and parameters used to generate them.
 Later when we clean them up we could use that data to train an AI to automatically crop and prepare clips.